Universality in minor-closed graph classes: Preliminaries

 \begin{proof} If a finite graph $H$ is a subdivision of a graph $G$, then $H$ is a subdivision of a finite subgraph of $G$.
 That is, if no finite subgraph of $G$ contains a subdivision of $H$, then $H$ is not a subdivision of $G$.
-Kuratowski's Theorem says that a (countable) graph $G$ is planar if and only if $G$ contains no $K_5$ or $K_{3,3}$ subdivision.
+Kuratowski's Theorem says that a finite graph $G$ is planar if and only if $G$ contains no $K_5$ or $K_{3,3}$ subdivision~\citep{Kuratowski30}.
+Erd\H{o}s extended this result to the setting of countable graphs by an elegant argument based on K\"onig's Lemma below (see \cite{Thomassen83} for example).
 By the above observation, $G$ is planar if and only if no finite subgraph contains a $K_5$ or $K_{3,3}$ subdivision.
 That is, $G$ is planar if and only if every finite subgraph of $G$ is planar.
 Hence planarity is extendable. \end{proof}

 A function $f$ is a \defn{graph parameter} if $f(G)\in\NN$ for every graph $G$, and $f(G_1)=f(G_2)$ for all isomorphic graphs $G_1$ and $G_2$.
 A graph parameter is \defn{extendable} if for every graph $G$ and integer $k\in\NN$, the class $\{G : f(G) \leq k\}$ is extendable.